LeeDrew86/AWS-Projects/CI-CD Project/README.md

 ### CodePipeline Setup

 I then created a new pipeline, connecting my AWS account to GitHub and the appropriate repository.
-Choosing the previously creatd applciation and deployment groups, the pipeline was created and deployment began.
+Choosing the previously created applciation and deployment groups, the pipeline was created and deployment began.

 ## Enabling Deployment and Automation